 1940's Model Sampson, 3 needle

-This band new sewing machine came to DeBrovy's in the 1940's, long before I was born.
+This brand new sewing machine came to DeBrovy's in the 1940's, long before I was born.
 This machine was used on every cover we manufactured, canvas, mesh and vinyl.
 This machine is still used today and is only used to sew together canvas tarps.
 The Union Special 38200 Samson is a heavy duty three needle machine that has a 40" sewing arm.
 The machine is made by The Union Special Sewing Machine Company and sews a chain stitch.

 What is the difference between a "lock stitch" and "chain stitch"?